minimalic/silverstripe-sitetools/README.md

 # Silverstripe SiteTools

-Extension for Silverstripe's "siteconfig" for custom settings/fields.
+Silverstripe Extension for Settings and Pages with custom configuration fields for usage in own templates.

+New options for Pages:
+- `ShowInFooter` (Bool)

+New options for SiteConfig:
+- `FooterCopyright` (Varchar)
+- `FooterDisclaimer` (HTMLText)

 ## Requirements